PopeCorn/friend_classifier/README.md

 23.9.2023 - Retrained the model on CPU with more samples, achieving 100% accuracy on test data once again.

-17. and 20.3.2024 - Changed some variable names and removed obviously unnecessary features.
+17.3.2024+20.3.2024 - Changed some variable names and removed obviously unnecessary features.

 26.7.2024 - Returned to this project to fix my old code -> refined and created more functions, shortened lines, improved readability, stored results of training and testing to a .txt file.